Thursday 24 March 2016

 Obviously the major benefit of having faster access to your data is that it empowers you with the ability to make your data-driven decisions in less time than before, allowing you and your organisation to become more responsive to your customer or business demands.
 Sometimes this is all that stands between you and achieving competitive advantage.

 Having said this, it’s also important to thoroughly plan well in advance before implementing a real-time data warehouse.
-Outline all of the data sources coming in to your organisation – both structured and unstructured; you’ll want to understand the relationships between your structured and unstructured data so you can benefit from having a completely unified view of your organisational data.
+Outline all of the data sources coming in to your organisation and historical data – both structured and unstructured; you’ll want to understand the relationships between your structured and unstructured data so you can benefit from having a completely unified view of your organisational data.

 With traditional data warehouses you would typically have to perform the Extract, Transform and Load (ETL) capabilities whilst the data warehouse was offline.
 What many data warehouse vendors offer as an alternative solution is to provide daily batch updates of the data to the warehouse during off-peak hours.